Create your page

 Not all girls are able to access an advocate through networks like Her Choice.
 And, instead of realising the full potential of their lives through education, they enter a cycle of generational hunger.
 When they are young, these girls are perceived as less valuable and are fed last and least.
 These chronically malnourished girls are then denied opportunity to an education or agency over their own bodies and, like Adebar, are forced to marry young.
 Most then give birth long before their bodies have fully developed.
 Their children, in turn, are stunted by the malnourishment of their young mothers.
 And, if they are girl babies, they are fed last and least.
 In this way, the cycle of hunger continues and worsens.

-To break this cycle, programs like Her Choice, a coalition of organisations including The Hunger Project, change mindsets and dismantle the systems that perpetuate hunger.
+To break this cycle, programmes like Her Choice, a coalition of organisations including The Hunger Project, change mindsets and dismantle the systems that perpetuate hunger.
 To break this cycle, we must invest in girls.

 It takes just a few steps to create your page supporting The Hunger Project UK.